dfrias100/gb-plus-plus/README.md

 * Video: No progress yet.
 * Audio: No progress yet, it may not even be implemented at all.
 * Input: Not available yet, as at least CPU, Memory, and Video have to be somewhat implemented.
-* General: Barebones console program, only opens an SFML window with a white background.
+* General: Barebones console program, loads ROM-only carts opens an SFML window with a white background.
 I may implement a basic UI later.